Keith-L-Watford/who-am-i/README.md

 Shout out to my tutor Scott (https://github.com/smack322) for giving me some early career advice and some tips and tricks for LinkedIn and building a resumé.

 ## Notes
 Im super happy with how this draft turned out.
 Using Bulma made the process so efficient and easy.
-The next thing I would like to look into for this project is the white space in the mobile version of the website.
+The next thing I would like to look into why that white space shows up.

 ## License
 This is free and unencumbered software released into the public domain.